aerogear/graphback/docs/plugins/client-crud-plugin.md

 sidebar_label: ClientCRUD
 ---

-The `ClientCRUDPlugin` plugin creates your GraphQL schema with all input types, Query, Mutation and Subscription fields following recommended patterns from [GraphQL CRUD](https://graphqlcrud.org/).
+The `ClientCRUDPlugin` plugin uses your GraphQL schema to generate queries, mutations, subscriptions and fragments for use in your client-side application.
+The generated documents are compatible with all major GraphQL providers, such as [Apollo GraphQL](https://www.apollographql.com/) and [urql](https://formidable.com/open-source/urql/).
-The plugin also creates your CRUD resolvers to use with your GraphQL schema.

 ## Installation